Your sales proposal can make or break your next deal.

 If you’ve followed all these steps, your potential buyer is ready to commit.
 Make it easy for them to take the leap.

-Use an electronic signing platform like eversign to make it easy for your client to sign and return to you.
+Use an electronic signature platform like Xodo Sign to make it easy for your client to sign and return to you.
 The days of printing out proposals, scanning them into a computer and sending them via email (or worse, fax) are long gone.

 The easier it is for your prospects to sign you proposal, the quicker you’ll be able to get the deal done.